 Note: The following is from the CLAIR General Information Handbook has been produced for JET Participants from information taken from the homepage of the Japan Pension Service and a pamphlet that they produce.
 CLAIR is not affiliated with the Japan Pension Service in anyway and the information provided here is intended as a reference only.
-Therefore CLAIR and the Saga JET Program assumes no responsibility for any damage (including financial losses) that occur from the information (or lack thereof) provided here.
+As such, CLAIR and the Saga JET Program assume no responsibility for any damage (including financial losses) that occur from the information (or lack thereof) provided here.
 Talk to your supervisor to be exactly sure of your situation.

 Option 1: Lump-sum Withdrawal Payment (Dattai ichijikin)